ska-sa/katgpucbf/doc/dev-guide.rst

    b.
 Once you have created your branch, push it to this repository.

 3. Once your changes are ready for review, create the `Pull Request`_.
-Discuss with the team who will do the review and assign it to them.
-If in doubt, assign it to the team lead.
+Discuss with the team who will do the review and add them as a Reviewer.
+If in doubt, request a review from the Team Lead.

    a.
+Note that we do not use the *Assignee* field for GitHub PRs.
+   b.
+Where your changes are related to a Jira ticket, please assign it to the
+      reviewer and move the ticket to **Feedback requested**.
+   c.
 If GitHub's Pull Request page indicates there are merge conflicts ahead
       (*Can't automatically merge*), please resolve any merge conflicts before requesting a review from a developer.
-   b.
+   d.
 A template is provided for the Pull Request description.
 Please fill in
       the template with as much detail as possible and complete the checklist items as indicated.
 You may prefix a checklist item with `(n/a)` if an item is not applicable to your PR.